 According to a 10-year study conducted by the University of California, Davis, organic tomatoes are produced in an environment that has a lower nutrient supply since nitrogen-rich chemical fertilizers are not added.
 This leads to an excessive formation of antioxidants, such as quercetin (79% higher) and kaempferol (97% higher) in organic tomatoes.
-As we all know, antioxidants are good for health and help in reducing heart disease and the chances of developing cancer.
+As we all know, antioxidants are good for health and help in reducing risk of chronic diseases.

 These studies have increased the hopes of numerous people who strongly believe that mankind should stop using chemical fertilizers and pesticides and shift to more sustainable organic farming practices.
-There are many studies that prove that there is some pesticide and fertilizer contamination in non-organic food, and there are others which claim that organic food is not healthy because they contain harmful bacteria and viruses because of not using strong chemicals to protect against these toxic substances.
+There are many studies proving that there is contamination (pesticide and fertilizer) in non-organic foods, and there are others, which claim that organic food is not healthy because they contain harmful bacteria and viruses because of not using strong chemicals to protect against these toxic substances.
 However, none of these studies that show chemical contamination or the presence of bacteria/viruses show any direct impact on the overall health of individuals.

-In general, organic food consumers, manufacturers, and farmers strongly believe that organic food has the following benefits compared to non-organic food.
-While there are plenty of arguments against the multitude of organic food being overpriced on the market, there is no denying that there are some benefits that can be enjoyed.
+In general, organic food consumers, manufacturers, and farmers strongly believe that organic food has the following benefits compared to conventional food.

-A number of studies have been completed regarding the effects of antioxidants derived from organic foods on your overall health, and the predominant results have shown that antioxidants tend to have more of an impact when they come from organic foods.
-This may be due to the fact that foreign chemicals are not negatively interacting with the different vitamins, minerals, and organic compounds that are so essential for the positive impact of fruits and vegetables in the prevention of things like cancer, heart disease, premature aging, vision problems, and cognitive malfunction.
+A number of studies have been completed regarding the effects of antioxidants from organic foods on overall health, and the predominant results have shown that antioxidants tend to have more of an impact when they come from organic foods.
+This may be due to the fact that foreign chemicals are not negatively interacting with the different vitamins, minerals, and organic compounds that are so essential for the positive impact of fruits and vegetables in the prevention of premature aging, vision problems, and cognitive malfunction.
 Recent research suggests that choosing organic food can lead to increased intake of nutritionally desirable antioxidants and reduced exposure to toxic heavy metals.

-Increased amount of time grazing on grass also increases the amounts of CLA (conjugated linoleic acid) that can be found in the animal products.
-CLA is a heart-healthy fatty acid that can boost cardiovascular protection, and it is found in higher quantities in breast milk and in meat for animals that have been raised free range or cage-free.
+An increased amount of time grazing on grass also increases the amounts of CLA (conjugated linoleic acid) that can be found in animal products.
+CLA is a heart-healthy fatty acid that can boost cardiovascular protection, and it is found in higher quantities in breast milk and in the meat of animals that have been raised free-range or cage-free.

-In recent decades, one of the biggest projects for farmers and food growers has been genetic modification.
+In recent decades, one of the biggest projects for farmers and food growers has been a genetic modification.
 Making tomatoes six times larger might sound like a possible option for solving some world hunger issues, but there is another side to it.
-Genetic modification is still in its early stages, so the long-term effects of it on human health aren’t understood as well as we would like.
-In animal testing genetically modified food showed a major reduction in immune system strength, an increase in birth mortality, as well as in certain sexual dysfunctions, cancers, and sensitivity to allergens.
-Although there are some good things about genetically modified food, organic food advocates point to the lack of concrete details about the long-term effects.
+Genetic modification is still in its early stages, so the long-term effects of it on human health aren’t understood very well.
+In animal testing, genetically modified food showed a major reduction in immune system strength, an increase in birth mortality, as well as in certain sexual dysfunctions and sensitivity to allergens.
+Although there are some good things about genetically modified food, organic food advocates point to the lack of concrete details about its long-term effects.

-Since organic food is not prepared using chemical fertilizers, it does not contain any traces of these strong chemicals and might not affect the human body in negative ways.
-Natural fertilizers, like manure, work perfectly fine, and organic farmers are happy to use this smellier, yet safer, form of fertilizer.
+Since organic food is not prepared using chemical fertilizers, it does not contain any traces of these strong chemicals and does not affect the human body in negative ways.
+Natural fertilizers, like manure, work perfectly fine, and organic farmers are happy to use this smellier, yet safer form of fertilizer.